![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() |

 Programs.
 Al's

-music has also been used in soundtracks for independent films including Ken Burns' documentaries on "Mark Twain" and most recently, the Emmy Award winning "The National Parks - America's Greatest Idea" , "Baseball - The Tenth Inning," "The Dust Bowl," and "The Roosevelts."
-Al has been awarded FORTY FIVE"Wammies" by the Washington
+music has also been used in soundtracks for independent films including the Ken Burns' documentaries "Mark Twain", the Emmy Award winning "The National Parks - America's Greatest Idea" , "Baseball - The Tenth Inning," "The Dust Bowl," and most recently"The Roosevelts."
+Al was awarded FORTY FIVE"Wammies" by the Washington

 Area Music Association including the top honors of "ARTIST OF THE YEAR"